BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 The grassy spot in the middle of dirt right from Meganium hides a *Green Shard*.
 The end of a narrow path to the left of this trainer hides a *Repel*.
 The bush to the right hides a *Green Shard*.
 Up the stairs, a bush hides a *Red Shard*.
 To the left is an RV - one tile left and two down from the nearby cut tree is a hidden *Friend Ball*.

-If you talk to the painter here, he'll wish to see Cherrim.
+If you talk to the painter here, he'll start us on the *Artist Quest*.
+He wishes to see Cherrim.
 At some point, level a Cherubi to Level 25 so that it evolves into **Cherrim**.
 Show it to this guy to get a *Miracle Seed*.
 He'll want to see Magcargo next, so we'll have to come back later.

 Enter the cave here.